bitsofinfo/cicdstatemgr/examples/tekton/README.md

 Update the [slack app's interactive component](https://api.slack.com/apps) you created earlier to point to your `ngrok` URI.

 * Go your your slack apps' *"Basic Information"* section, click on *"Features and functionality"* then *"Interactive Components"*
 * Next update the *"Request Url"* field with the `ngrok` event listener URI emitted by the [install.sh](install.sh) script above.
 It should look something like `https://xxyyzz.ngrok.io`
+* ... and again: go your your slack apps' *"Basic Information"* section, click on *"Features and functionality"* then *"Slash Commands"*, click the edit icon for the command `/start-app-deploy`
+* Next update the *"Request Url"* field with the `ngrok` event listener URI emitted by the [install.sh](install.sh) script above.
+It should look something like `https://xxyyzz.ngrok.io`

 ### Create the slack channels